EMF Meters

 Attach the magnetic field pick-up to the end of a three-foot dowl stick, wind the cord around the stick, and plug it into the input jack of the battery-operated amplifier.
 Use it like a metal detector at the beach, sweeping it back and forth along the floor and walls to hear the precise location of magnetic fields, such as electric current on water pipes or grounding conductors that run under floors and in walls.
 This tool is also invaluable in the hunting and fixing of wiring errors on circuits in walls.

-As with the Tri-Field meter mentioned above, be aware that the pick-up will also buzz in the presence of the magnetic field component of harmonic frequencies of dirty electricity produced by dimmer switches and other sources.
-Thus you do need to distinquish between a source of dirty electricity versus a wiring error when you measure and hear the presence of magnetic fields.
+As with the TriField meter mentioned above, be aware that the pick-up will also buzz in the presence of the magnetic field component of harmonic frequencies of dirty electricity produced by dimmer switches and other sources.
+Thus you do need to distinguish between a source of dirty electricity versus a wiring error when you measure and hear the presence of magnetic fields.
 Again, call me if you encounter this problem and I can walk you through differentiating between these two types of EMFs.

-How to Measure Magnetic Fields with your Gaussmeter
+How to Measure Magnetic Fields with your Gauss meter

-Whatever Gaussmeter you choose, we recommend that you measure for magnetic fields in your home with electric loads (light switches, appliances) turned on and then off to see if there is a difference.
+Whatever Gauss meter you choose, we recommend that you measure for magnetic fields in your home with electric loads (light switches, appliances) turned on and then off to see if there is a difference.
 You will always measure magnetic fields close to a light switch or outlet (within an inch or two).
 That is normal and will not harm you because the reading drops off to near zero when you move away more than an inch or so.
-However, if you still measure elevated magnetic fields a foot or more away from the wall (or as you move the Gaussmeter up the wall) when the switch is on, we would say you have a wiring error until proven otherwise.
+However, if you still measure elevated magnetic fields a foot or more away from the wall (or as you move the Gauss meter up the wall) when the switch is on, we would say you have a wiring error until proven otherwise.
 This requires the services of an experienced building biologist working in collaboration with an electrician to find and repair the wiring error, although we can help you and your electrician over the phone if you don’t have a building biologist in your local area.

 If you see an elevated magnetic field reading in the room that does not change substantially no matter where you move, and that elevated reading only changes slightly as you move from one end of the house to the other end, chances are your house is very close to an overhead (or sometimes a buried) electric power line.
 This is a serious situation in our experience, because you cannot shield against these magnetic fields and they are out of your control.
 In that case, if the levels are consistently high enough, higher than 2-3 milliGauss, we usually suggest you consider relocating in the near or long term, depending upon your existing health levels, whether you have young children, and other factors.

-You can also purchase a smaller Triplett 9200A AC Mini Clamp-On Meter from Amazon for under $35 or from a local electronics store.
-This fits easily into breaker panels and around circuits when wall switches and outlets are opened.
-Multi-meters are mentioned in the parts list for the electric field measurement kit in the section below.
+Start with a smaller Triplett 9200B True RMS AC Mini Clamp Meter from Amazon for under $67.
+This fits into breaker panels and around circuits when wall switches and outlets are opened.

 To see a video tutorial in which I demonstrate how to find and measure magnetic fields using the Cornet ED78s meter, click here.
-Even if you use a different brand of Gaussmeter, I recommend that you watch this video because I review where magnetic fields will be found in your home and how you might mitigate them.
+Even if you use a different brand of Gauss meter, I recommend that you watch this video because I review where magnetic fields will be found in your home and how you might mitigate them.
 Scroll down below the Cornet meter to see the link to the video.

 AC Electric Fields